moderntribe/square-one/dev/docker/README.md

 - Clearing your DNS cache
 - Restarting your machine
 - Verifying that your DNS primary and secondary are configured
-- Verfiying `npm run docker:start` executes without error
+- Verfiying `npm run docker:global:start` executes without error
 - Submitting a bug report (ie: talk to Jonathan (@jbrinley))

 Connected successfully?
 You're done!
-You can go back to the terminal and run `npm run docker:stop` or just leave global running if you're planning on doing some work.
+You can go back to the terminal and run `npm run docker:global:stop` or just leave global running if you're planning on doing some work.

 >### Setup `ctop` (optional)